kubernetes-hy/kubernetes-hy.github.io/data/part-1/1-first-deploy.md

 #### Starting a cluster with k3d

-We'll use k3d to create a group of docker containers that run k3s.
+We'll use k3d to create a group of Docker containers that run k3s.
 The installation instructions, or at least a link to them, are in [part 0](/part-0#installing-k3d).
-The reason for using k3d is because it is enables us to create a cluster without worrying about virtual machines or physical machines.
+The reason for using k3d is that it enables us to create a cluster without worrying about virtual machines or physical machines.
 With k3d our basic cluster will look like this:

 <img src="../img/with_k3d.png">

-Because the nodes are containers we are going to need to do a little bit of configuring to get those working like we want them.
+Because the nodes are containers we are going to need to do a little bit of configuring to get those working like we want.
 We will get to that later.
 Creating our very own Kubernetes cluster with k3d is done by a single command.

 ```console
 $ k3d cluster create -a 2
 ```

 This created a Kubernetes cluster with 2 agent nodes.
-As they're in docker you can confirm that they exist with `docker ps`.
+As they're in Docker you can confirm that they exist with `docker ps`.

 ```console
 $ docker ps